 Moreover, daycare tends to be associated with "women's rights" issues and is therefore subject to the sophistry of those who advocate that all women have a duty to stay home during the early years of their children's lives.
 As one writer observed: "Because the issue of daycare for pre-school children is discussed predominantly in relation to the mother's employment, the use of such an ideological justification for restricting daycare facilities serves to confirm the view that women's attachment to the labour market is, and should be, of secondary importance only.
-This is particularly useful in times of high unemployment."7
+This is particularly useful in times of high unemployment."7 substitute the primary responsibility for this care;

 The term childcare, on the other hand, states the issue exactly.
-It suggests a system intended to care for children whenever the ggests a system psence of the parent(s) requires an application sue can be seen to flow as part of a syllogism: Society has a duty to ensure that dependent children receive at fligh least minimal standards of care; the primary responsibility for this care; full-time basis; product absence of the parent(s) requires an alternative form of care.
+It suggests a system intended to care for children whenever the ggests a system parent(s) requires an assence of the parent of a syllogism:

+Society has a duty to ensure that dependent children receive at this least minimal standards of care;

+The primary responsibility for this care; absence of the parent(s) requires an alternative form of care.
 The issue can be seen to flow as part of a syllogism: